 OUT, relay output mode.
+Available options are:

 OFDL (off delay): relay will be on at the start of timer and off when time reach the set point.

 ONDL (on delay): relay will stay off at the start of timer and on when time reach the set.